Welcome to The Protect Our Communities Foundation website.

 Work continues on a POC-funded study of San Diego’s potential for Community Choice Aggregation, an alternative to traditional utility company monopolies such as San Diego Gas & Electric.

 We also have sued the U.S. Departments of Energy and the Interior regarding the review and approval of Sempra’s Energia Sierra Juarez (ESJ) cross-border transmission line.
 ESJ would provide market access to electricity generated in Mexico, making it harder for San Diegans to switch to locally controlled energy that is better for the environment and San Diego communities.
-We are awaiting a ruling.
+The case is still in progress, but in March 2014 the court ruled that presidential permits are subject to the Administrative Procedure Act, National Environmental Policy Act, and other federal environmental laws.

 Contact Us: You can contact us at any time with questions, ideas, or to volunteer to work with us.